finite-element/finite-element-course/doc/source/8_nonlinear_problems.rst

 .. note::

-   This section is the mastery exercise for this module.
-This exercise is explicitly intended to test whether you can bring together what has been learned in the rest of the module in order to go beyond what has been covered in lectures and labs.

-   This exercise is not a part of the third year version of this module.
+    This chapter forms the mastery component of the module in some years, but not 2020/2021.
+It is presented here for reference.
+None of the material here forms part of the module this year.

 A model problem
 ---------------